 Life after Death

-Often depicted are stories about her quaint love affairs or emotional tendencies.
+Often depicted are stories about her quaint love affairs and emotional tendencies.

 - Sotoba Komachi